 To address the spread of COVID-19, GHP is doing the following for its members

-- Co-pays for testing: Costs will be waived through April 21, 2021 for all COVID-19 testing at an approved laboratory location for all our GHP members who meet the CDC guidelines for testing.
+- Copays for testing: Costs will be waived through August 21, 2021 for all COVID-19 testing at an approved laboratory location for all our GHP members who meet the CDC guidelines for testing.
 Self-insured/TPA groups can opt out of this program.